edwardhorsford/bard/notes/Ruby/classes.md

 end
 ```

+In object-oriented programming languages, structuring your application involves
+the use of classes and objects to encapsulate related code into reusable and
-An object-oriented program involves classes and objects.
-A class is the
+extendable componenets.
+A class is the blueprint from which individual objects
-blueprint from which individual objects are created.
-In object-oriented terms,
+are created.
-we say that a flat is an instance of the class Flat.

 Classes are used to hold related values and methods that you will want to reuse
 all together.
 For instance, using the above Car class, you can define new cars